Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Conclusion

 \section{Conclusion}

 This work expands the uniform blur prediction from~\cite{varela2023_uniform} and improves and expands upon the results for a patch-based approach in~\cite{varela2023_patch}.
 The training process is modified, alternating different patch sizes per epoch, improving the robustness of the network to varying patch size.
-Results demonstrate that the network can generalize to a wide range of patch sizes, with better generalization to larger patches than smaller, indicating that a patch size of approximately 30 pixels is ideal for encompassing important blur cues.
+Results demonstrate that the network can generalize to a wide range of patch sizes, with better generalization for parameter prediction of length and angle.
+Additionally, there is some evidence that a patch size of approximately 30 pixels may be ideal for encompassing important blur cues.

 The study of blur characteristic prediction in patches that overlap two regions with different blur indicates that the network predicts blur characteristics in between the overlapped characteristics depending on the level of overlap.
 Length prediction displayed a wider variance in prediction versus overlap, consistent with the smaller coefficient of determination scores seen for length prediction here and in~\cite{varela2023_uniform,varela2023_patch}.
 Observation of predicted blur characteristics in example images indicate that specific linear structures within images are likely the source of errors in length prediction.